 Though there are other reasons women turn to substance abuse, it becomes clear that there is a growing need to provide effective rehab care.
 Family education and support programs are available within our Washington treatment center to aid in educating others that are impacted as well.

 Addiction is considered a family disease.
 Substance abuse often causes a chain of events that eventually tears families apart beyond repair.

 Since the female body processes substances more differently than men, more damage is likely to be done.
 When intoxicated, women face higher levels of cognitive and psychosomatic damage to their brains.
 This is true even though they may have had the same amount of alcohol intake as a male.
 When it comes to alcohol abuse, women face a unique set of circumstances.

 In social situations, women are also more inclined to indulge in alcoholic beverages.
 And while it is possible to do this responsibly, more often than not, addiction is soon developed.
 Not only is alcohol addiction dangerous to a woman’s health, but the dangers of detox also pose an incredibly high risk.

 Alcohol detox without supervision is, in fact, considered deadly.
 Aside from the discomfort, there is an increased risk for seizures, high blood pressure, irregular heartbeat, and hallucinations.
 Rehab centers are prepared to handle these medical health emergencies.
 Alcoholism centers for women can make all the difference between recovery and relapse.

 Addiction in itself carries with it a burdening social stigma.
 For women, there is also an increased amount of fear and shame associated with admitting their struggle with substance abuse.
-Oftentimes, women will deny their addiction to avoid the consequences that may go along with addressing it.
+Often, women will deny their addiction to avoid the consequences that may go along with addressing it.